UniversalViewer/universalviewer.github.io-old/README.md

 ## Notes

+The `cms` branch must be your repo's deault  branch.

 If you get an `Updates were rejected` error when running grunt:deploy, delete the remote master branch and push again:

 http://stackoverflow.com/questions/17643381/how-to-upload-my-angularjs-static-site-to-github-pages